Table of Contents

 This is a method of propagation that encourages a plant to create a whole separate self-sustaining root system while still attached to the original plant.
 This root system can then be cut from the original plant with a portion of the plant and you can either have a fully rooted cutting (no foliage) or a whole new fully rooted plant(complete with foliage).

 This method does require some patience but poses less risk than other methods.

 After you have these materials find a node on your plant.
 Press the material to the node and cover it with your moisture containment device.
 Secure.
 And then wait for the humidity to encourage your plant to grow roots.
-When you feel there are enough roots to sustain a new plant is when you cut under the now rooted node and have your whole new plant.

 Growing plants from seeds can be incredibly rewarding.
 Seeds can be collected from fruits, vegetables, trees, and even flowering houseplants.
 Your Plant needs to be pollinated.
 Some plants pollinate themselves while others need hand pollination if they are indoors or insect assistance from the natural outdoors.